How the phone companies can help end robocalls

 The free program Nomorobo is currently available for some American consumers who use the Internet for their phone calls (VoIP), but not for standard landlines.
 A second technology, Telemarketing Guard, works for standard landlines but is offered only in Canada.

 Technology exists right now that can stop illegal robocalls before they reach you, but few consumers have access to it.
 And the major phone companies refuse to offer it to you.

 But with your help, we can end robocalls once and for all.

 The FCC has authorized phone companies to use blocking technologies.
 Now we’re harnessing your outrage to demand the phone companies offer free, effective call-blocking solutions.
 And we’ll fight every effort to expand the use of robocalls to cell phones.

 Take action here and join other consumers who are pushing the major phone companies to offer free blocking technology!

-If your telephone service does not support Nomorobo, you may want to purchase a plug-in call-blocking device.
+Consider a call-blocking device.
+If your telephone service does not support Nomorobo, you may want to consider purchasing a plug-in call-blocking device.
 Click here for Consumer Reports’ review of these devices.